 Location.
 40° 44.427′ N, 73° 10.134′ W. Marker is in East Islip, New York, in Suffolk County.
 Marker is at the intersection of Connetquot Avenue and Hawthorne Avenue, on the right when traveling south on Connetquot Avenue.
+Marker is located at the northeast corner of the intersection.
 Touch for map.
-Marker is located at the northeast corner of the intersection.
 Marker is in this post office area: East Islip NY 11730, United States of America.
+Touch for directions.

 Also see . . .

 1. The Long Island Rail Road: A Comprehensive History, South Side R.R. of L.I.